COS301-SE-2024/WorkWise-Central/docs/demo2/businessDocs/userStories.md

 -A managerial employee must be able to add employees by sending the employee the company's Id -A managerial employee must be able to add employees by sending the peron a dynamic link.

-#### User story: edit employee
+##### User story: edit employee
 As a managerial user,
 I want to be able to edit employees of the company, so that I can make any necessary changes

 Acceptance criteria:

+-The user should only be able to edit jobs if they have the appropriate permissions.
--This must only be available to users with associated permissions -A managerial employee must be able to edit any of the details relating to the employee -The updated information must be saved to the database
+-The user must be able to edit all the information pertaining to the job.
+-The updated information for the job needs to be saved to the database

-#### User story: delete employee
+##### User story: delete employee
 As a managerial user,
 I want to be able to delete employees from the system, so that I can remove any employee that is not part of the company anymore